 If your child has been diagnosed with a low-grade glioma, he may receive one or more of the following treatments:

-- surgery - usually the first step in the treatment of brain tumors.
+- neurosurgery - usually the first step in the treatment of brain tumors.
 The goal is to remove as much of the tumor as possible without compromising neurological function.

 - radiation therapy - using high-energy rays (radiation) from a specialized machine to damage or kill cancer cells and shrink tumors.
 Due to the long-term damage that radiation can cause to the developing brain of a child, this treatment is usually only used as a last resort.